Synchronizing and backing up Logseq data with Syncthing and rclone

 Please note that while it's a public beta, it's still very much a beta test.

 In this article I will explore my solution to synchronize Logseq data between devices and additionally back this data up to Google Drive.
-While the focus will be on the Logseq use case, this information is easily adaptable to general synchronization and backup requirements.
+While the focus will be on the Logseq use case, this information is easily adaptable to general synchronization and backup requirements (such as for use with Obsidian).

 My tools of choice for this purpose are: